 - WRIT 101 or equivalent credit either through transferring credit or completing the course with a grade of C- or higher

-- received a score of 300 on the upper-division writing placement test.
+- Received a placement of 300 on the upper-division writing placement

 Current University of Baltimore students should email Carey Miller at email@example.com if they are unsure if they are required to sit for upper-division writing placement test.

-*Please note: Transfer students requiring placement should do so no later than their second semester at UB.
+*Please note: Transfer students requiring placement should do so no later than their second semester at UBalt.
 Failure to do so may impact intended graduation schedule and course registration.

-**If placement accommodations are required, please send current documentation of a disability (at least two weeks in advance) to the Center for Educational Access.
+**If placement accommodations are required, please send current documentation of a disability (at least two weeks in advance) to the Office of Disability and Access Services.